 OPCs were stained using an accelerated protocol to maintain DNA integrity.
-Briefly, sections were fixed in ice-cold acetone for 10 minutes and dip-washed in TBS/TBS-T/TBS.
-Endogenous peroxidase activity was neutralised with 1.5% H2O2 in TBS for 10 seconds, followed by a rinse with TBS and a 30-minute blocking step with the Dako Protein Block (Dako) at room temperature.
-The slices were incubated with a primary antibody against NG2 (1:200, Abcam Ab101807) for 30 minutes, followed by a quick wash step in TBS.
-Sections were incubated with horseradish peroxidase (HRP)-conjugated EnVision + Dual Link System (Dako) for 15 minutes, washed with TBS and incubated with an avidin-biotinylated horseradish peroxidase complex for 10 minutes, after which visualisation of the staining was accomplished using 0.3% ammonium nickel sulphate and 0.025% diaminobenzidine (pH 7.8) in TBS.
-After sequential dehydration steps (30 seconds in 75%-95%-100% ethanol and five minutes in xylene), the samples were ready for immediate laser-capture microdissection using a PALM MicroBeam (Zeiss).
-50 cells were isolated per region and collected into 0.1 ml tube caps containing 10 μl PBS.
+Briefly, sections were fixed in ice-cold acetone for 10 min and dip-washed in TBS/TBS-T/TBS.
+Endogenous peroxidase activity was neutralised with 1.5% H2O2 in TBS for 10 s, followed by a rinse with TBS and a 30-min blocking step with the Dako Protein Block (Dako) at room temperature.
+The slices were incubated with a primary antibody against NG2 (1:200, Abcam Ab101807) for 30 min, followed by a quick wash step in TBS.
+Sections were incubated with horseradish peroxidase (HRP)-conjugated EnVision + Dual Link System (Dako) for 15 min, washed with TBS, and incubated with an avidin-biotinylated horseradish peroxidase complex for 10 min, after which visualisation of the staining was accomplished using 0.3% ammonium nickel sulphate and 0.025% diaminobenzidine (pH 7.8) in TBS.
+After sequential dehydration steps (30 s in 75%-95%-100% ethanol and 5 min in xylene), the samples were ready for immediate laser-capture microdissection using a PALM MicroBeam (Zeiss).
+50 cells were isolated per region and collected into 0.1 ml tube caps containing 10 μl PBS and used for pyrosequencing.